ppy/osu-wiki/wiki/People/The_Team/Beatmap_Nominators/Rules/en.md

 All Beatmap Nominators are expected to do their best to abide by the ethos laid out in the [Expectations for Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators/Expectations) article.

-Sustained behaviour in conflict with these expectations is grounds for dismissal at the consideration of the Nomination Assessment Team.
+Sustained behaviour in conflict with these expectations is grounds for dismissal at the discretion of the Nomination Assessment Team.

 ## Conduct